ZeusLN/zeus-docs/docs/pos/setup.md

 **Confirmation preferences**: As a merchant you have the option to select '0-conf' or '1-conf' for on-chain payment confirmation, or disable them entirely by selecting 'LN only'.

-**Disable tips**: Zeus can prompt the user to leave a tip (it can even be denominated in the currency of the user's choosing) but you may want to disable tips.
-Tips marked in Zeus *cannot* be reconciled back to the Square terminal.
-Merchants that don't want the extra reconciliation work can disable tips in Zeus and adds tip or auto-gratuity as a line item on the Square terminal.
+**Disable tips**: ZEUS can prompt the user to leave a tip (it can even be denominated in the currency of the user's choosing) but you may want to disable tips.
+Tips marked in ZEUS *cannot* be reconciled back to the Square terminal.
+Merchants that don't want the extra reconciliation work can disable tips in ZEUS and adds tip or auto-gratuity as a line item on the Square terminal.

 **Developer mode**: Toggle this is you are testing against Square's sandbox.